 - Open Source Analyst

-Ken Schulz, Interim Program Coordinator
+Ken Schulz, Program Head

 Ken completed his M.A.
 (Criminology) at Simon Fraser University in 1995.
 Since then, he has worked as an analyst with the Royal Canadian Mounted Police.
 He has worked as a Tactical Analyst on a variety of investigations under the provincial and federal mandates.
 He presently works in the field of Strategic Intelligence Analysis.
 He has been involved with the FSCT CIA programs from their inception.